ortus-docs/cbsecurity-docs/untitled-1/sample-xml-rules.md

 <match>event</match>
 ```

-So it will match the icoming event.
+So it will match the incoming event.

 ```text
 <whitelist>user\.login,user\.logout,^main.*</whitelist>